overture-stack/website/markdown/documentation/song/installation/configurations/profiles.md

 - If Ego is used as the authentication method with Song, this profile is required.
 The default URL is configured to work with Ego.
 - The scopes defined in this profile can be modified based on your needs.
 By default, `song.WRITE` is configured for access with Ego.

-For help installing Ego, please refer to our [Ego installation documentation](/documentation/ego).
+For help installing Ego, please refer to our <a href="/documentation/ego" target="_blank" rel="noopener noreferrer">Ego installation documentation</a>.

 ``` bash
 # Secure profile configuration